Switchback Travel (Jason Hummel)

 What we like: Creative mix of weather protection and comfort in a lightweight design.

 Patagonia’s backcountry pant and jacket collection has gone through a number of major revamps over the past few years, but they’ve landed on a real winner with the SnowDrifter Bibs.
 The design essentially has two parts: A stretchy 3-layer waterproof hardshell protects you below the waist, while a supple softshell covers the upper body.
 Along with two-way side zip for easy on/off and venting, the result is a bib that deftly balances weather resistance for all-day resort use and range of motion for extended hikes to the sidecountry.
-A final bonus: The latest version nicely showcases Patagonia's commitment to sustainability, including a 100%-recycled face fabric and fully PFC-free construction that forgoes harmful "forever chemicals."
+A final bonus: The latest version nicely showcases Patagonia's commitment to sustainability, including a 100%-recycled face fabric and fully PFAS-free construction that forgoes harmful "forever chemicals."

 See the Patagonia SnowDrifter Bibs